dmah42/tcp_estats-ebpf/README.md

 * an enum value representing the op (set, add, inc, dec)
 * the operand value (unset for inc and dec)

 Care needs to be taken to ensure the variable matches the ringbuffer so the right variable goes to the right table.

 ### Go
 A single goroutine that reads from a ringbuffer and populates the tables.
 All the tables are maps guarded with rwmutexes (because we smart) and there's a higher level rwmutex protecting the tables themselves, created the first time we encounter a key we haven't seen before.

 Go 1.18+ is necessary as the project requires generics to do some type-agnostic stuff and enable the single read loop.

+### manual testing

+on server:
+* `make run`
+* `iperf -s`

+on client:
+* `iperf -c <ip> -b 10m -t 30`

+this will send 10Mb/s for 30 seconds from the client to the server over TCP which should be enough to encourage some tcp stats to show up.  check for a connection on port 5001 (dport) specifically.

 ## current status
 program runs successfully, but the tcp estats will need validation against a "real" version at some point.

-all values are defined and ready, but only the following hooks have been implemented:
+all values are defined and ready, but only the following variables have been

-* `tcp_create_openreq_child` (exit)
-* `tcp_init_sock` (exit)
-* `tcp_v4_do_rcv` (entry and exit)

-### in terms of variables
+implemented:

-#### tcp_estats_global_table
+### tcp_estats_global_table
 - [x] TCP_ESTATS_GLOBAL_TABLE_LIMSTATE,
 - [x] TCP_ESTATS_GLOBAL_TABLE_LIMSTATE_TS,
 - [x] TCP_ESTATS_GLOBAL_TABLE_START_TS,
 - [x] TCP_ESTATS_GLOBAL_TABLE_CURRENT_TS,
 - [x] TCP_ESTATS_GLOBAL_TABLE_START_TV

-#### tcp_estats_connection_table
+### tcp_estats_connection_table
 - [x] TCP_ESTATS_CONNECTION_TABLE_ADDRESS_TYPE,
 - [x] TCP_ESTATS_CONNECTION_TABLE_LOCAL_ADDRESS,
 - [x] TCP_ESTATS_CONNECTION_TABLE_REMOTE_ADDRESS,
 - [x] TCP_ESTATS_CONNECTION_TABLE_LOCAL_PORT,
 - [x] TCP_ESTATS_CONNECTION_TABLE_REMOTE_PORT

-#### tcp_estats_perf_table
+### tcp_estats_perf_table
 - [x] TCP_ESTATS_PERF_TABLE_SEGSOUT,
 - [x] TCP_ESTATS_PERF_TABLE_DATASEGSOUT,
 - [x] TCP_ESTATS_PERF_TABLE_DATAOCTETSOUT,  // u64